 This isn’t so that you may sit outside in the bitter cold and attempt to warm yourself.
 You’d be far better off staying indoors.

 It’s more so that you can heat some stones, which brings me to the following point.

 - Avoid the rain that freezes as it falls on the earth, covering roads, pathways, trees, and power lines with ice.

 - Before it reaches the ground, rain transforms into ice pellets.
 Sleet causes moisture on roadways to freeze, making them slick so it is advised to avoid walking outside in this situation.

 - Winter weather is predicted to create substantial disruptions and may even be dangerous.
-These conditions should not be life threatening if prudence is employed.
-Therefore it is advised to avoid unnecessary activities outside in winter where temperature reaches to negative.
+These conditions should not be life-threatening if prudence is employed.
+Therefore, it is advised to avoid unnecessary activities outside in winter where the temperature reaches negative.

 - Don’t let clothes get wet.
 Wet clothing chills the body rapidly.

-- Don’t use alcohol, tobacco and certain medications.
+- Don’t use alcohol, tobacco, or certain medications.
 Because it will increase your susceptibility to cold.

-- Check to See If Roads Are Safe Before Driving: Online snow plough monitors make it simple to see if your area’s roads are clear and safe to travel after a snowstorm.
+- Check to See If Roads Are Safe Before Driving: Online snowplow monitors make it simple to see if your area’s roads are clear and safe to travel after a snowstorm.

 For the most up-to-date weather information, use the apps.
 Staying informed on the current weather conditions is an excellent way to remain safe and assist people around you.